Birding Trip Report: East Yorkshire: Winter 2018

 I couldn't help but feel a little naughty as I almost tiptoed towards the throng of lenses, scopes, careful not to inadvertently step into the line of sight of any.
 I've done that before, and it does wonders for your popularity I can tell you.
 Fortunately for me a kindly Scottish birder beckoned me over and pointed the bird out to me low down in the hedge in a clump of Brambles.
 I'd left my scope in the car so simply had my binoculars.
 I scanned the area the birder was still pointing at.
 I couldn't see anything at first.
 But then a flicker of movement and a flash of brown.
 "I got it!"
 I said without really thinking.
 But when the bird decided to reveal itself I could quite easily see it was an Eurasian Wren and said so aloud partly to myself and partly to the chap next to me.
 Then, slightly further along I caught another flicker of movement and this time there was no doubt.
 I firstly caught a glimpse of its dusky (hence the name) grey brown/rusty underparts and its reddish brown legs, which at least meant that I wasn't looking at another Wren.
 Then, barely a second later I caught a brief glimpse of its head, and the eye stripe or supercilium that was sharply outlined in front of the eye.
 That, and the overall grey brown plumage confirmed that I was indeed looking at Dusky Warbler.

 So why the big deal I hear you ask...well, Dusky Warblers normally breed in Siberia and then migrate to Southeast Asia to spend the winter, but somehow this little guy had ended up being blown thousands of miles to the west to a small part of East Yorkshire.
-Seeing a Dusky Warbler was a personal moment of satisfaction for me in more ways than one, as I remember reading about one turning up at place called Marsh Lane Nature Reserve in the West Midlands back in 2013.
-That particular occurrence caused a great deal of excitement but at that time I wasn't really on the birding scene, so it all passed me by.
-Those brief glimpses that I got at Easington meant that in my mind I had atoned for missing out in 2013.
+Seeing a Dusky Warbler was a personal moment of satisfaction for me in more ways than one, as it was the first bird I'd seen since an individual turned up at Marsh Lane in my home county of the West Midlands.

 Whilst off viewing the bird, Paula had contented herself with walking her dog Eddie around the village, but after a few minutes she had appeared on the fringes of the birding community and Eddie's presence in particular won him a fair few admirers.